ayoayco/mjuaje.blog/_posts/2020-04-02-the-government-and-the-christian.md

 For our comfort.
 That no matter what happens,

-“And we know that for those who love God all things work together for good, for those who are called according to his purpose.”<br>
+“And we know that for those who love God all things work together for good, for those who are called according to his purpose.”<br>Romans‬ ‭8.28
-‭‭Romans‬ ‭8.28‬

 The Lord knows what He’s doing.
 We may not see the good at our end, that is, at this side of life, but the Lord promises that everything happens for good of those who love Him.